Best Places to Visit in South of France

 There is additionally a lot to appreciate as far as verifiable and picturesque enthusiasm, with the boulevards containing various appealing houses and prattling wellsprings.

 The congregation was initially worked in the XIIth century and holds some portion of its unique Roman style, albeit critical adjustments were made in the sixteenth century.
-You can observe some portion of the first protective defenses in Moustiers-Sainte-Marie, while a characteristic picturesque feature is a cascade in the town focus that outcomes from a stream rising up out of the base of the precipice.
+You can observe some portion of the first protective defenses in Moustiers-Sainte-Marie, while a characteristic picturesque feature is a cascade in the town focus that outcomes from a stream rising out of the base of the precipice.

 Avignon